GrantWils23/Portfolio-Project-4--Full-Stack-Toolkit/tests/TESTS.md

 # Testing

-To test my project, I have completed a number of test procedures and from a wide array of different tests.
+To test my project, I have completed several test procedures and from a wide array of different tests.
 It is important to test as much of the code as possible.
 So please scroll down and read the various testing procedures and how I solved some problems with bugs in my code.

 ### Contents